JauraSeerat/Wonder_Vision_Face_Detection/README.md

 # Project : Face Detection

   ## Study Group : #sg_wonder_vision

--This is the repository for group project of #sg_wonder_vision Face Detection team in Secure and Private AI Scholarship Challenge from Facebook | Udacity

-  ## Study Group : #sg_wonder_vision
      This is the repository for group project of #sg_wonder_vision Face Detection team